-Especially when there are changes in the business (opening of new factories, locations, work site, expansion of activities etc.), the Supervisory Body is responsible for checking their effects and recommending to the Managing Director any necessary changes in order to ensure that the "mapping of sensitive areas and operational processes" is constantly updated.
+Especially when there are changes in the business (opening of new factories, locations, work sites, expansion of activities etc.), the Supervisory Body is responsible for checking their effects and recommending to the Chairman/Managing Director any necessary changes in order to ensure that the "mapping of sensitive areas and operational processes" is constantly updated.

-6.2 Adoption of the Model
+6.2 Model adoption procedure

-Without prejudice to the provisions of point 3.3, any minor changes to the Model deriving from the development of business activities will be approved and implemented directly by the Supervisory Body.
+Without prejudice to the provisions of point 3.3, any minor changes to the Model, of a non-substantial nature, deriving from the development of business activities will be approved and implemented directly by the Supervisory Body.

-The Supervisory Body will then notify the Board of Directors about the changes it has approved; the Managing Director will either confirm them or make further changes and/or additions.
+The same will then notify the Board of Directors about the changes it has approved; the Chairman/Managing Director will either confirm them or make further changes and/or additions.

-The Managing Director has the power under a specific mandate to update the Model directly, in order to ensure that changes to the Model are implemented with the necessary speed and effectiveness, without defects in the coordination of operational processes, the instructions contained in the Model and their communication.
+In order to ensure that the changes to the Model are implemented with the necessary promptness and effectiveness, without at the same time incurring defects in coordination between operating processes, the provisions contained in the Model and their dissemination, the Chairman of the Board of Directors, by virtue of the powers conferred to it by the Board itself, has the right to update the Model.
 During the "transition period" prior to confirmation of the above amendments, they will be deemed effective and binding.